ncocana/MariaDB-JPA-JDBC/README.md

 ### AppJPA in the terminal

 As its use have already been explained above, all that remains to know is how to configure the database connection.
-For this, you will need to go to the `persistance.xml` file, where you can configure the user's name, password, the database's name, and its action upon executing the `AppJPA.java` file (for default, it's configured to drop and create the database anew; if you wish to just create the database, you will need to change it to `create`).
+For this, you will need to go to the `persistance.xml` file in `src/main/resources/META-INF` folder, where you can configure the user's name, password, URL for the MariaDB database connection, its action upon executing the `AppJPA.java` file (for default, it's configured to drop and create the database anew; if you wish to just create the database, you will need to change it to `create`), and similar.

 ### AppSpringBoot in Postman and Endpoints

+To configure the user's name, password, URL for the MariaDB database connection, and such, you will need to go to the `application.properties` file in `src/main/resources` folder.

 You can test the endpoints in Postman: